emqx/blog/en/201909/emq-new-version-in-september-emqx-enterprise-3-4-0-function-overview.md

 - Optimizing Plug-in Configuration Function: For security reasons, plug-in configurations on Dashboard currently do not persist to Broker.
 Stable configurations need to be manually written to the configuration file after successful debugging.
 With the improvement of security of Dashboard and related APIs, subsequent EMQ plans will persist plug-in configurations on the interface.
 In most scenarios, no additional operations on configuration files are needed.
 - Provide plug-in function management interface: At present, Dashboard's management of plug-ins is limited to configuration.
 Many plug-ins, such as `emqx_auth_clientid, emqx_auth_username, emqx_configs,` have corresponding business functions and usage modes besides basic configuration.
 EMQ will be adapted and developed one by one in Dashboard to provide plug-in configuration and user interface;
-- Plug-in hot installation and hot upgrade: upload binary plug-in package in Dashboard, realize non-stop plug-in installation and upgrade, hot install hot upgrade is mainly used to deal with important repair and small-scale function upgrade of EMQ X;
+- Plug-in hot installation and hot upgrade: upload binary plug-in package in Dashboard, realize non-stop plug-in installation and upgrade, hot install hot upgrade is mainly used to deal with important repair and small-scale function upgrade of EMQX;
 - Customize alarm implementation: user-defined alarm rules and trigger mode will be supported in the future, so that the alarm reminder can not be offline.